payara/Payara-Community-Documentation/documentation/payara-micro/payara-micro.md

 }
 ```

-To search through multiple additional repositories, you can simply call the `addRepoUrl` method add URL of the repository separated by a comma :
+To search through multiple additional repositories, you can simply call the `addRepoUrl` method, using commas to separate URLs:

 ```Java
 import fish.payara.micro.PayaraMicro;